 - you use perfumed products in or around your vagina

 Bacterial vaginosis is not an STI, even though it can be triggered by sex.

 A woman can pass it to another woman during sex.

-You're more likely to get an STI if you have BV.
-This may be because BV makes your vagina less acidic and reduces your natural defences against infection.
+You're more likely to get an STI if you have bacterial vaginosis.
+This may be because it makes your vagina less acidic and reduces your natural defences against infection.

 If you develop bacterial vaginosis in pregnancy, there's a small chance of complications, such as premature birth or miscarriage.

-But BV causes no problems in the majority of pregnancies.
+But bacterial vaginosis causes no problems in the majority of pregnancies.

 Speak to a GP or your midwife if you're pregnant and your vaginal discharge changes.